 Right now, documents of all kinds are zipping across the world, from one computer to another, from one outbox to another inbox — some documents sensitive and some, not so sensitive.

-With tax season being in full swing and with so many people now working remotely, many are using email to send files containing private information, such as names, addresses, social security numbers, banking information and so on.
+With so many people now working remotely, many are using email to send files containing private information, such as names, addresses, social security numbers, banking information and so on.

 The problem?
 Email is not secure.